How to Help Your Child Release Pee in the Potty (When They're Holding It In)

 Stacking cups (especially paired with water play)

-Funny books or songs to relax and laugh (we love Laurie Berkner for giggles, and this picture book shares her popular dinosaur song lyrics as a book!)
+Funny books or songs to relax and laugh (check out Laurie Berkner for giggles, and this picture book shares her popular dinosaur song lyrics as a book!)

 A balloon breath to help exhale and release tension